 Finding a research supervisor

-We strongly encourage you check with your graduate program of interest to see if a supervisor is needed, and to find a supervisor at the time of application if necessary.
+It is important that you check with your graduate program of interest to see if a supervisor is needed, and to find a supervisor at the time of application if required.
 This will increase your chances at admission, and allow for a better and more productive graduate student experience.

 Finding a Supervisor